belang/black_bean/doc/black_bean_architecture.rst

 Instruction Source
 ------------------

-The instruction is only from the IOSC_INS or from other location such as IOSC_OTH, Core_output?
+The instruction is only from the IOSC_MEM or from other location such as IOSC_OTH, Core_output?
 Currentlly, it is from all place.

 Addressing